 The Direct to Consumer strategy breaks these chains and eliminates the middleman.
 Companies following it control every step, from manufacturing to distribution, and can sell their products directly to their end consumers.

-By eliminating the middleman, brands that choose D2C gain greater freedom.
-They also benefit from a better knowledge of their customers and the ability to adapt their offer to their (constantly changing) needs.
-D2C brands also can create a customised customer journey and experience.
+They also benefit from a better knowledge of their customers base and the ability to adapt their offer to their (constantly changing) needs.
+D2C companies also can create a customised customer journey and experience.
 An effective way to differentiate themselves from traditional brands is by trying to beat them at their own game rather than by positioning themselves in proximity to their customers.

 The trend of Direct to Consumer brands comes straight from the United States.
 The first to make a name for themselves in this niche emerged a few years ago, particularly in the fashion sector.
 Examples include the eyewear manufacturer Warby Parker, Bonobos and Everlane for clothing, and The Honest Company for beauty.

-According to a study by Club CMO and Epsilon-Conversant, 80% of major retail brands believe that new D2C entrants impact their business.
+According to a study by Club CMO and Epsilon-Conversant, 80% of major retail brands believe that new D2C companies impact their business.
 These newcomers are even forcing them to change their marketing strategy significantly...

 Eliminating the players that stand between you and your customers allows you to regain control of your profit margin.
 By cutting out the middleman between the factory and its customers, Made.com has reported savings of about 70%.

-That's good news for your customers since you won't have to inflate the price of your products to make a profit.
+That's good news for your loyal customers since you won't have to inflate the price of your products to make a profit.
 But also for your brand, because the fees or commissions you used to reserve for your partners can now be reinvested in your growth strategy.
 For example, the optimisation of your website, your presence on social networks, or the R&D on your products.

 Intermediaries don't just cut your margins; they can also blur communication between your brand and its customers.